KingJackSkellington/NFS-Rivals-Custom-Music/README.md

 ---

 ## Frosty Editor pt.
-1 - SoundWaveAsset:
+1 - SoundWaveAsset

 - Note: refer to this video to set-up Frosty Editor for the first time: https://www.youtube.com/watch?v=i2PceQ1-sJI&t=54s
 - The chapters "Setting up Frosty Editor", "Locating your game manually", and "Brief editor overview" are the only ones you need to watch to get a quick overview of Frosty Editor.